AntonG23/ol-ide-auto-demos/mainframe-screens/demo-mf-screens/README.md

 4. **Click** on the API we've created → Try it out

    1. Set a loanNumber to 1000
-   2. You should see successful respond returned directly from the  mainframe screens program
+   2. You should see successful response returned directly from the Mainframe Screens program

 ![Screenshot](./assets/images/step7.gif)